Blunk-electronic/ET/doc/schematic.rst

 	To locate the first unit of a device, use this command.
 	The argument L1 ..
-L3 controls the amount of information to be output.
+L3 controls the level of information to be output.
 For L1 the status bar will contain some basic information.
 For L2 or L3 a window opens that contains a lot more information on the requested device: